UmmuhanTeke/E_JunkieProject/README.md

 ### 8- **Information Access Video - (US_308)**

-In this scenario, the user clicks on the ‘How It Works’ button on the main page of https://www.e-junkie.com/.
+In this scenario, the user clicks on the ‘How It Works’ button on the main page of [E-junkie Shop](https://www.e-junkie.com/).
 The video opens in a YouTube window and can be watched successfully.

 ## Team6 Practice Project